YongJian-YJ/PSA_CodeSprint/README.md

 ## About The Project

-This is a project developed to tackle PSA codesprint 2022's problem statement.
+This is a project developed to tackle PSA codesprint 2022's problem statement, Digitalization of Pass Out Note (PON).
 We utilize flutter to develop a cross-platform software that can run on IOS, Android, Windows and Web browser.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>